xRET2pwn/xret2pwn.github.io/_posts/2022-04-26-Building-Token-Vault-Part0x02.md

 Then we defined our Token Header Ptr.
 Why is it NULL? because if it NULL that means the Token vault is empty.

-and lastly we have defined a prototype of our two functions.
+and lastly we have defined a prototype of our three functions.

 ## InsertToken